Webflow-Examples/algolia-instantsearch/README.md

 2. Create and add the `collection_item_created` webhook to Webflow with your endpoint.
 The endpoint should include code to make an api call to Algolia to add each item.
 See the [webhook examples repo](https://github.com/Webflow-Examples/webhook-examples).

 **Note:** _We can also upload a JSON or CSV file to add data into Algolia.
 However, CSV files do not have an easy way to work with the required javascript array format for faceting in Algolia.
-This will impact how facets are created in Algolia._
+This will impact how facets are created in Algolia.
+Use the API to add data to get around this._

 3. Add Algolia scripts and build the UI in Webflow.